EstevanTH/lib_try-catch_signal_handling/README.md

 # Library: `try` ... `catch` signal handling
 Convert OS-level signals (or CPU exceptions) into catchable C++ software exceptions

+**:dart: Beta stage:** This library is almost untested.
+Try it hard, fix it, tell me your experiments!

 ## Introduction:
+This is my first library in C++.
+As a beginner I would like to meet other C++ developers and fix bugs.

 By default, exceptions coming from CPU are not catch-able.
 This includes *memory access violation* (`SIGSEGV`), *illegal mathematical operation* (`SIGFPE`) and *illegal instruction* (`SIGILL`).
 They are signaled by the operating system and are asynchronous.
 When they happen, your program crashes.

 The C++ language provides the function `std::signal()` which allows to change the behavior when such signals are triggered.
 By using it, you can customize what happens.
 You can choose between **calling a handling function** (similar to interrupt), **ignoring the signal** (worthless if the signal is a CPU exception) or **going back to the default behavior** (simple crash).
 If you choose to call a function but do nothing special with it, the program will crash.